sandrocaster16/geometric_lib/docs/README.md

 ### [**Triangle**](https://github.com/sandrocaster16/geometric_lib/blob/new_features_471952/triangle.py)

-function for calculating the area and perimeter of a Triangle
+Function for calculating the area and perimeter of a Triangle

 > [!TIP]
 > Area: